§ 22 - File Dialog

 The files list contains a list of only files.

 This is the first of two features that makes navigation much faster and easier than a mixed files + folders approach as used in the OS X (MacOS) native file dialog.
-The files list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files from you.
+The files list is refreshed each time the dialog opens, or when you click Refresh, so you can avoid filesystem hiding newly created files and newly mounted volumes from you.

 The second feature that makes finding your files much easier is the ability to hide files using the Filter control; typing *.png into the Filter box will cause the File dialog to display only files that end with .png, which can reduce clutter and confusion as opposed to simply "dimming" files that don't match the filter as the native OS X (MacOS) dialog does.